-With too much of plum recipe posts I finally managed to share something not using plums, still there is so much to do before Indian Food Bloggers Meet and I am way far behind in meeting deadlines, I was not sure whether I will be able to share some dessert for Eid but somehow managed, even while I was making Sheer Khurma there was lot of planning going on in my mind for the pending work, I was about to add salt instead of sugar but luckily realized before messing it up.
+With too much of plum recipe posts, I finally managed to share something not using plums, still, there is so much to do before Indian Food Bloggers Meet and I am way far behind in meeting deadlines.
+I was not sure whether I will be able to share some dessert for Eid but somehow managed.
+Even while making Sheer Khurma my mind was continuously planning out a strategy to wind up the pending work.
+In a haste, I was about to add salt instead of sugar but luckily realized before messing it up.

 I have grown up in a small town where I had close friends from almost all religions and communities, with whom I have shared my projects, teenage secrets and more importantly a true friendship, a friendship that is not affected by the change in our lives or time period.
-We had this ritual in our group we used to invite each other for the festivals we celebrate, like I use to invite all of them for Diwali, my other friend she use to invite us to dig into Christmas Cake and Donuts while one of my muslim friend use to invite us for Eid, there at her home I had first taste of Muslim delicacies like Sheer Khurma, Meeti Seviyan, Biryani, Murg Korma and I still remember that rich taste in my memory.
+We had this ritual in our group we used to invite each other for the festivals we celebrate like I use to invite all of them for Diwali, my other friend she uses to invite us to dig into Christmas Cake and Donuts while one of my Muslim friends invited us for Eid.
+There at her home, I had the first taste of Muslim delicacies like Sheer Khurma, Meethi Seviyan, Biryani, Murg Korma and I still remember that rich taste in my memory.
 Every year we use to wait eagerly for her invitation so that we can get to taste all that delicious festive spread prepared by her mom and sister.

 Eid Mubarak to all my readers!!!
 I wish this Eid might bring peace and love to the countries burning in hatred.

 A pinch of saffron dissolved in 2 tbsp milk

 4 cardamoms, crushed to a powder in a mortar-pestle.

 Roast the seviyan in 1 tbsp ghee till golden and keep aside.

 In the same pan heat remaining ghee and add chopped dry fruits and saute for 3-4 minute.
 Set aside.